ayanmali/TMU-Security-Scraper/README.md

     - likelihood of types of incidents occuring during specific times or days
     - number of incidents expected to occur in future time periods (ARIMA, Prophet, SARIMA to account for trends and seasonality)
     - Predict incident hotspots based on recent activity

-- Clustering and Anomaly Detection
-    - K-Means to identify patterns in incident characteristics ✅
-        - Figure out how to use silhouette analysis to determine the number of clusters to use
-    - Try out different kinds of algorithms (DBSCAN, HDBSCAN)

 - Train an autoencoder or One Class SVM to identify incidents that deviate from typical patterns
     - Look for anomalies in incident frequencies